iamweswilson/iamweswilson-timeline/site/index.md

     linktext: See the original logo on BrandCrowd
     title: Launched UpStack
     year: 2010
+  - copy: >
+      Getty Images was one suitor who was persistent, we chatted for months.
+I declined to move forward shortly after finalizing my seed round. iStockPhoto, a subsidiary of Getty, announced on their forums that they would be launching a competing service shortly after.
+Looking back, these could have also been fishing expeditions.
+Their competing service was not launched that I'm aware of, so they might have seen the writing on the wall before I did.
+    image: /images/istock.jpg
+    link: //techcrunch.com/2009/09/23/istockphoto-will-soon-start-selling-stock-logos-too/
+    link2: //www.nikibrown.com/designoblog/2009/09/22/stock-logos/
+    linktext: Read the article on TechCrunch
+    linktext2: See an embed of the original forum post
+    title: Fielded significant acquisition offers for IncSpring
+    year: 2009
   - title: Spoke on my first SXSW panel
     year: 2009
     copy: >